iamsiriil/sc_musicengine/README.md

 The symbol may be build using a verbose syntax, where all intervals are discriminated following a root, of by appending a conventional symbol to a root.

 > [!NOTE]
-> See the [Chord Symbols](https://github.com/iamsiriil/sc_musicengine/wiki/Chord-Symbols) wiki page for reference.
+> See the [Chord Symbols](https://github.com/iamsiriil/sc_musicengine/wiki/Chord-Symbols) wiki page for reference on what conventional chord symbols are allowed.

 As to the verbose syntax, the following rules apply: